NASM CES Study Guide

 Shoulder-Elbow Screening

-Movement impairments of the shoulder will often be due to some restriction of mobility in the arm.
+Movement impairments of the shoulder will often be due to some restricted mobility in the arm.

 Shoulder-elbow mobility assessments should be done with the clients that show movement compensations in the shoulders and the head and neck kinetic checkpoints.

-Clients may have restrictions of mobility in the upper body if they show the arms falling forward when doing the overhead squat assessment.
+Clients may have mobility restrictions in the upper body if they show the arms falling forward when doing the overhead squat assessment.

 Make sure to look through the photos and the descriptions for the various movements and tests for mobility shown for this section in the chapter.